-Official transcripts must be received from all regionally accredited schools attended before the student can be fully admitted.
-If student's GPA is below 2.0, they will be required to sign a form that states the student understands that if they do not have a 2.0 by the time for graduation, they will not confer a degree until the GPA is above 2.0.
-In addition, students entering with less than a 2.0 GPA or those with two or more failed courses in their last academic semester are required to enroll in GS 1133 Skills and Success.
+Official transcripts must be received from all regionally accredited schools attended before the learner can be fully admitted.
+If learner's GPA is below 2.0, they will be required to sign a form that states they understands that if they do not have a 2.0 by the time for graduation, they will not confer a degree until the GPA is above 2.0.
+In addition, learners entering with less than a 2.0 GPA or those with two or more failed courses in their last academic semester are required to enroll in GS 1133 Skills and Success.